CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 !== not the same value and type
 ```

 You might see people use two other comparison operators.
-They are valid, but are the evil twins of `===` and `!==` and it is generally considered bad practise because of the bugs the can cause.
+They are valid, but are the evil twins of `===` and `!==` and it is generally considered bad practice because of the bugs the can cause.

 **&#10008; - Do not use == and !=**